NatePad/SERN-Auth-Template/README.md

 As a web developer working on multiple applications that require authentication, I want a template that I can utilize to quickly and efficiently add standardized authentication to any of my applications.

+The live app is hosted by Heroku at [sern-auth-template.herokuapp.com](https://sern-auth-template.herokuapp.com/).

 ## Work in Progress, MVP Goals:

 * ✔️ Front end input validation
-* ❌ Back end data validation
+* ✔️ Back end data validation
 * ❌ New user registration functionality
 * ❌ Sign In functionality
 * ❌ Sign Out functionality